Half Price Books: History

-Founders Ken Gjemre (1921-2002) and Pat Anderson (1931-1995) opened the first store in 1972 in a former laundromat in Dallas, Texas, filling the shelves with 2,000 books out of their personal libraries.
-Pat Anderson's daughter, Sharon Anderson Wright, is the company's current CEO, and Kathy Doyle Thomas is President.
-In 2009, Sharon's sister Ellen O'Neal stepped up to the position of Chairperson of the Board to become more involved with the family business.
+Founders Ken Gjemre (1921–2002) and Pat Anderson (1931–1995) opened the first store in 1972 in a former laundromat in Dallas, Texas, stocking the shelves with 2,000 books from their personal libraries.
+Pat Anderson's daughter, Sharon Anderson Wright, is the company's CEO, and Kathy Doyle Thomas is the president.
+In 2009, Sharon's sister, Ellen O'Neal, assumed the position of chairperson of the board.

-Unionization

-Minnesota

-Half Price Books employees at the Roseville and Saint Paul locations in Minnesota filed for union elections in late 2021 and were soon joined by the Coon Rapids location.
-All three stores won their union elections on December 16, 2021, becoming the first unionized Half Price Books locations.
-Employees from a fourth Minnesota location in St. Louis Park won a union election on January 6, 2022.
-Workers from the state's unionized locations belong to local chapters of the United Food and Commercial Workers (UFCW).

-On July 13, 2023, employees from the four unionized Half Price Books locations in Minnesota began a strike, citing the company's conduct throughout the contract negotiation process.
-UFCW officials filed an Unfair Labor Practices charge with the National Labor Relations Board on behalf of the striking workers.

-Indiana

-Half Price Books employees in Greenwood, Indiana won a union election on April 1, 2022, becoming the fifth store in the country to organize with a local United Food and Commercial Workers chapter.

 Philanthropy

-The Half Price Books original mission statement includes the promise to "promote literacy and be kind to the environment."
-Teachers and librarians, for example, are offered a year-round 10% discount on purchases.
-Each year, every Half Price Books store holds a book drive to collect new or gently used children's books, building "Half Pint Libraries" at non-profit organizations and schools in the communities it serves.
+The original mission statement of Half Price Books includes a commitment to "promote literacy and be kind to the environment."
+To support this, the company offers teachers and librarians a year-round 10% discount on purchases.
+Each store holds an annual book drive to collect new or gently used children's books, which are used to establish "Half Pint Libraries" at local non-profit organizations and schools.

-The company has promoted recycling and reusing, and the sound management of paper, energy and water resources.
-In 2008, Half Price Books launched a formal environmental education initiative called "B(eco)me Green" to help spread knowledge about the health of the environment.
+The company also manages its paper, energy, and water resources.
+In 2008, the chain established "B(eco)me Green," an environmental education initiative designed to share information about environmental health.

-In addition, the chain donates millions of books and its overstock inventory to non-profit organizations around the world such as Feed the Children and American Red Cross.
-It also gives some of its books to Better World Books, a for-profit online bookseller.
+In addition, the chain donates millions of overstock books annually to non-profit organizations around the world, including Feed the Children and the American Red Cross.
+It also supplies books to Better World Books, a for-profit online bookseller.

 Publishing

-Half Price Books publishes some of the books it sells, inexpensively reprinting non-copyrighted titles or acquiring the U.S. or English language rights from another publisher.
-Half Price Books reprints these titles under its publishing arm, Hackberry Press.
+Half Price Books publishes a portion of its inventory by reprinting public domain titles or acquiring the U.S. or English language rights from other publishers.
+The company releases these titles through its publishing division, Hackberry Press.

-Among Hackberry Press titles is the Half Price Books children's storybook series Say Good Night to Illiteracy, with 13 editions in print.
-All proceeds from the series benefit family literacy organizations such as Reach Out and Read and the National Center for Family Literacy project.
+The Hackberry Press catalog includes Say Good Night to Illiteracy, a children's storybook series with 13 editions in print.
+Proceeds from the series are donated to family literacy organizations, including Reach Out and Read and the National Center for Family Literacy.